in-toto/in-toto.io/CONTRIBUTING.md

 ### 4. Serve the Project

 Once Hugo is installed, you can serve the project locally to see your changes in real-time.
+The root of the directory contains a `Makefile` for automating development processes.
+The `make` CLI tool is usually installed by default on most systems (excluding Windows), but you can check if it is installed by running `make --version` on your terminal.
+If this command is unsuccessful, you will need to find the standard method for installing it for your system.
+For installing `make` on Windows, please see [here](https://gnuwin32.sourceforge.net/packages/make.htm).
 Run the following command:

 ```sh
 make serve